A place for everyone. Together, we are inspired to grow, learn and achieve.

 Welcome to Owls Class and, for those of you who are new to the school, to Woodlands Park!
 We hope that you are as excited as we are to begin our year together.
-Ms Shepheard is your Class Teacher and Miss Cunningham and Mrs Brierley are your teaching assistants.
+Ms Shepheard is your Class Teacher and Miss Cunningham is your teaching assistant.
 This is your class page and we hope to use it to share and celebrate all the wonderful things we will be doing over the coming year with your families.

 Families: Feel free to come and speak to one of the class team if you have any questions or concerns.
 Our door is always ‘open’!
 Alternatively, you can put a quick note in your child’s communication diary for us to read and we will respond to it as soon as possible.

 ---------WATCH THIS SPACE!---------

 We hope you all had a lovely half term break and welcome you back to the second term of our school year in Owls Class.
 This is a somewhat busy term, jam packed with a myriad of learning opportunities and experiences.